 You can still use horizontal assets

 When working with pre-existing horizontal footage, seek out assets that you can easily trim to vertical.
-If the actions is moving back and forth across the frame, it’s not going to work out well trimmed to vertical.
+If the actions are moving back and forth across the frame, it’s not going to work out well trimmed to vertical.
 But if the element of interest (whether action, a particular person, etc) is centered or remains in the same are of the horizontal frame, it shouldn’t be too hard to trim that asset to work in a vertical video.

 If you are capturing assets yourself or have a team doing so for your organization, keep those rules in mind.
 Focus on capturing footage that centers the action and fills the middle of the frame.
 Avoiding wide shots if you know the assets will be cropped.